apacheignite/documentation/data-grid/eviction-policies-20.md

 {
   "type": "success",
   "title": "Eviction Triggering",
-  "body": "By default, a data page's eviction algorithm is triggered when the total memory pool consumption gets to 90%.
+  "body": "By default, a data page's eviction algorithm is triggered when the total memory region's consumption gets to 90%.
 Use `MemoryPolicyConfiguration.setEvictionThreshold(...)` parameter if you need to initiate the eviction earlier or later."
 }
 [/block]